NexPlayer/Android-SDK/Synchronization-Feature-android.md

 - Only works with live content.
 - Device time should be adjusted correctly, incorrect device time or setting it manually might break the logic.
-This can be handledby using server time but the synchronisation won’t be precise as device time as server time is given in seconds, not in milliseconds as device time.
+This can be handled by using server time but the synchronisation won’t be precise as device time as server time is given in seconds, not in milliseconds as device time.
 - Setting a very low SPD value for the stream might affect smooth playback